swoopsta/LEMP-Server-Xenial-16.04/readme.md

 ##### **Install Nginx Site File**
 Now that we've got the directory structure of your domain squared away, we'll need to enable it in Nginx.

 Add [yourdomain.com.conf](https://raw.githubusercontent.com/VisiStruct/LEMP-Server-Xenial-16.04/master/conf.d/yourdomain.com.conf) to **/etc/nginx/conf.d**.
 This folder may hold as many virtual domains as you'd like, just make a new file with a different name for each domain you want to host.
+Remember to change the `/etc/nginx/conf.d/yourdomain.com.conf` portion to reflect your actual domain name.
 ```
 sudo wget https://raw.githubusercontent.com/VisiStruct/LEMP-Server-Xenial-16.04/master/conf.d/yourdomain.com.conf -O /etc/nginx/conf.d/yourdomain.com.conf
 ```
-From this point on in the tutorial, any time you see `yourdomain.com.conf` you'll want to alter that text to whatever your domain actually is.
-You'll probably want to edit and rename the [yourdomain.com.conf](https://raw.githubusercontent.com/VisiStruct/LEMP-Server-Xenial-16.04/master/conf.d/yourdomain.com.conf) that you just downloaded as well.

 ----------